oseiskar/pygame/cargame/README.md

-## Simple 2.5D car simulator
+### Simple 2.5D car simulator

 A car on a random track (in horrible colors).
-The physics simulation, which utilizes a sequential impulse solver, is two dimensional, graphics 3D.
+The physics simulation, which utilizes a sequential impulse solver, is two-dimensional, graphics 3D.

-### Controls
+**Controls**
 Steer with the mouse.
 Left button throttles, right brakes.
 ESC Quits.